 From time to time, the LTR is produced by Vitra in various special limited editions, all of which can be found in the smow shop.

 Does the gold leaf version have a flat upper surface?

-Yes, the surface is smooth.
+Yes, the surface is sealed with clear lacquer and smooth.
 The individual gold leaves are however visible.

 When Charles and Ray Eames designed their LTR Occasional Table in 1950, they used a concept that they had developed earlier that year for their plastic chairs collection: a frame constructed from spot-welded steel wire.
 Consequently the table top is not supported by the classic four legs, rather, the base of the Vitra Eames occasional table is a braid covering the entire area under the table top, a construction vaguely reminiscent of the of the Eiffel Tower.
 Vaguely.As such the design of the Eames LTR tables stands very much in the tradition of an organic form language, for all as expressed by the infinite nature of the base and its neatly rounded corners.
 The innovative LTR table base provides a combination of stability and optical charm with physical ease and like all Eames furniture the occasional table is characterized by an accessible design that is simple and functional as well as stylish and timeless.
 Charles and Ray Eames used the occasional tables in their home in Pacific Palisades, Los Angeles where they served as both side tables - individually or in groups - and informal, low level shelving.